 What Are the Requirements to Become a Crop Insurance Agent?

-Crop insurance agents need a crop-hail and multiple-peril insurance agent license to sell crop insurance policies.
-Crop insurance licensing requirements vary by state, but in general, you need to have a high school diploma and pass a crop insurance licensing examination.
+Crop insurance licensing requirements vary by state, but in general, you need to have a high school diploma or GED.
+Additional education in agriculture is a plus, but it’s not required.

 How Is Selling Crop Insurance Different Than Other Insurance Sales?